Khongchai/dynamic_routes/README.md

 })
 ```

 The method is only available to the `dynamicRoutesParticipator` instances.
-For a similar functionality for `dynamicRoutesInitiator`, use _pushFirstThenFor_.
+For a similar functionality for `dynamicRoutesInitiator`, use `pushFirstThenFor`.

 ---

 ### pushFirstThenFor

 This is similar to `pushFor`, but is called from the initiator.
-Internally, we just call `pushFirst`
+Internally, it's `pushFirst` + `pushFor` back to back.
-first, then call `pushFor`.
 All methods of awaiting the results mentioned above apply here as well.

 ```dart
 dynamicRoutesInitiator.initializeRoutes(...);